Start My Answer

 Who is Michael J Adams PC?

-Respond to the Lawsuit Quickly to Avoid Default Judgment
+Respond to the Michael J Adams PC lawsuit quickly to avoid a Default Judgment

-The most common mistake debtors make when sued is to ignore the summons and complaint.
-However, if you owe a debt or have been sued in error, its vital to respond to the allegations.
+The most common mistake debtors make when sued is to ignore the Summons and Complaint.
+However, if you owe a debt or have been sued in error, it's vital to respond to the allegations.

 The debtor must file a response with the clerk of court within 20-30 days.
 Debtors can respond to the lawsuit in either of the following ways:

-1. File an answer
+1. File an Answer

-2. File a notice of appearance
+2. File a Notice of Appearance

-File an Answer to the Allegations
+File an Answer to the allegations

-Filing a response on time ensures that you retain your rights to argue the matter in court and to obtain a notice of future hearings.
+Filing a response on time ensures that you retain your rights to argue the matter in court and obtain a notice of future hearings.
 Be sure to send a copy to the Michael J Adams PC representative and keep a copy for reference.

 File a Notice of Appearance to Require a Hearing

 A Notice of Appearance is a response that states your intention to appear in court.
-Delivering a notice of appearance prevents the court from entering a default judgment without a hearing.
-Unlike filing an answer, a notice of appearance does not explain your position regarding the lawsuit.
+Delivering a Notice of Appearance prevents the court from entering a default judgment without a hearing.
+Unlike filing an Answer, a Notice of Appearance does not explain your position regarding the lawsuit.

 This means that Michael J Adams PC is unlikely to have the original contract you signed with the creditor.
 According to the Fair Debt Collection Practices Act (FDCPA) and state debt collection statutes, if a debt collector or collection law firm sues you, it must:

-• Attach to the complaint a written contract, an agreement, or a copy of the account or state why the document hasnt been attached
+• Attach to the Complaint a written contract, an agreement, or a copy of the account, or state why the document hasn't been attached

 • Attach proof of assignment